Tingley v. Ferguson

 Description: Brian Tingley, a licensed marriage and family therapist in Tacoma, Washington, is challenging a state law that prohibits certain private client-counselor conversations and counseling goals that the government disfavors.

 In 2018, the state adopted a law that prohibits any conversation between a counselor and a minor client in pursuit of a goal to “change” that young person’s gender identity or sexual attractions.
-The lawsuit notes that the law censors simple conversations within a voluntary counseling relationship between a client and his or her chosen counselor that are directed towards personal goals that the client chooses for himself or herself.
+The lawsuit notes that the law censors simple conversations within a voluntary counseling relationship between a client and a counselor that are directed toward personal goals that the client chooses for himself or herself.

-Significantly, the law only prohibits counsel in one direction: For example, it allows counseling conversations that aim to steer young persons towards a gender identity contrary to their biological sex but prohibits conversations that aim to help that same person achieve comfort with a gender identity that matches her or his physical body.
+Significantly, the law only prohibits counsel in one direction: For example, it allows counseling conversations that aim to steer young people toward altering their sex but prohibits conversations that aim to help that same person achieve comfort with his or her sex.
 The law threatens fines of $5,000 per violation, suspension from practice, and even permanently revoking a counselor’s license.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.